 But before we dive in, let’s have a little reality check.
-Are you just checking the box by posting something for the day, or do you want to invite your readers to authentically connect with your purpose, personality, and product?
+Are you just checking the box by posting something for the day?
+Or, do you want to invite your readers to authentically connect with your purpose, personality, and product?
 If you’re striving to be the latter, then you’re in the right place.

 Let’s dive in!